 What is the problem with WooCommerce and "add-to-cart" links?

 The problem is not in the WooCommerce or "add-to-cart" format of the links; in fact, the problem is that "add-to-cart" pages are not cacheable.
-Closte uses Litespeed WordPress cache that is fully compatible with WooCommerce and features an integrated monitoring system that gives you statistical analyses for three parameters: Cache-Hit, Cache-Miss, and Uncacheable.
+Closte uses Litespeed WordPress cache that is entirely compatible with WooCommerce and features an integrated monitoring system that gives you statistical analyses for three parameters: Cache-Hit, Cache-Miss, and Uncacheable.
 Let’s check out these parameters in brief.

 - Cache-Hit - the number of requests that have received a cached response.
-These requests do not utilize CPU capacity or memory and you should always try to keep this number high.
+These requests do not utilize CPU capacity or memory, and you should always try to keep this number high.

 - Cache-Miss - the number of requests that were not cached at the time, but a cache is generated for next requests.